roboconf/roboconf.github.io/en/developer-guide/occi-model.md

 	Said differently, if instance A is a child of instance B, then the component (of instance) B must be a (hierarchical) parent of the component A.

+**8: graph-facets-are-facets**

+	Graphs facets can only be facets, and not components.

 > Notice that all these constraints are already checked in the Roboconf validator.
 > Except the Roboconf validator works on Roboconf classes and not on an OCCI-compliant meta-model.